P1entaszek/Cookbook/README.md

 This is an application about adding new meals and searching them by typing ingredients that meal have.

+## Technology stack

+In this application i used below libraries:
+- RxJava2
+- Retrofit2
+- Glide
+- Flexbox
+- GSON
+- SpinKit

+Also application was made in MVP architecture

 ## Installation

 Clone this repository and import into **Android Studio**